 A glimpse about SIS

-At SIS, the teachers co-plan and co-teach with the ELL coordinator and/or ELL teachers.
+At SIS, the teachers co-plan and co-teach with the ELL specialist(s).
 By doing so, they develop various research-based, scaffolded strategies to support the learner in all four domains of language: reading, writing, speaking and listening.
 We use these strategies with the students, assess the results, and plan our lessons accordingly.
 Because of this collaboration and ELL methodology, we can support individual student’s needs and provide differentiated, meaningful instruction.

 Understanding that students can enhance their learning and academic achievement when they are given both the support and skills to overcome challenges they face during childhood and adolescence, SIS has a guidance counselor on its staff.
-As a part of the Learning Support Services team, the counselor provides a planned program that is responsive to the academic, social, personal, and developmental needs of students and the school community.
+As a part of the SST, the counselor provides a planned program that is responsive to the academic, social, personal, and developmental needs of students and the school community.

 The guidance counselor also assists high school students with preparation necessary for entrance into institutions of higher learning and a future career path.
 This includes, but is not limited to, advising students about the university entrance process, assisting with the completion of documents, and conducting meetings and university visits.
-The counselor recognizes the individual needs of each student and personalizes a plan to help the student select and gain acceptance to the best school for him or her.
+The counselor recognizes the individual needs of each student and develops personalized plans to help them select and gain acceptance to the schools that best align with their goals and abilities.